Passcode for the zoom recordings: stringsQI@oxford1124

 Entanglement and geometric transitions in topological string theory

-In this talk, we revisit the computations of entanglement entropy in topological string theory from the point of view of quantum group operator algebras and the notion of a q-tracial state.
+In this talk, we revisit the computations of entanglement entropy in topological string theory from the point of view of quantum group operator algebras.
 In this setup, D brane amplitudes play the role of closed string wavefunctions, which belong to the large N Hilbert space of a worldvolume Chern Simons theory.
-We explain how closed strings factorize into ``subregion" open strings that live on a different background than the closed strings.
-The entangling of these open strings involves a geometric transition that produces the closed string background.
-We explain how this arises from a local notion of holography.
+We explain how closed strings factorize into open strings that live on a different background than the closed strings.
+These open strings end on entanglement branes that reproduce the closed string background via a local geometric transition.
+This is closely related to Gopakumar Vafa duality, which we leverage to give a worldsheet picture for the transition.
+Time permitting we will discuss non perturbative corrections.

 Entanglement entropy in string theory and the Lorentzian FZZ correspondence